samuelthomas2774/nxapi/README.md

 # This will only show cached data and does not make any requests to Nintendo servers
 nxapi users list

-# User a specific user in a command
+# Use a specific user in a command
 nxapi ... --user 0123456789abcdef
 nxapi ... --token $NA_SESSION_TOKEN